 Our program helps students develop high-quality literary fiction distinguished by complex characterization, psychological depth, stylistic richness, thematic resonance, a distinctive sense of time and place, and an original approach to form and structure.
 You are exposed to and encouraged to work with many different forms of fiction: flash, short story, novella, short story cycle and the novel.
 While our low-residency model prizes the mentor-student relationship, our goal is not to shape you in the image of your mentor.
 Instead, we help you understand what is unique about your voice and instill in you the confidence and discipline necessary to tell your stories.
 We suggest aesthetic concepts and practical strategies for honing and deepening your narrative vision.

 This pedagogical approach helps our students and alums launch themselves as practicing, publishing writers.
-Our alumni include winners of some of the most prestigious literary prizes, including the Flannery O’Connor Award for Short Fiction, the Ernest J. Gaines Award for Literary Excellence, and the Zoetrope: All Story contest.
-Alumni novels and story collections have been published by Random House, St. Martin’s Press, Algonquin, Macadam/Cage, University of Georgia Press and dozens more.
+Our alumni include winners of some of the most prestigious literary prizes, including the Ernest J. Gaines Award for Literary Excellence, Flannery O’Connor Award for Short Fiction, Mary McCarthy Prize in Short Fiction, Dzanc Books Short Story Collection Prize, and Zoetrope: All Story contest.
+Alumni novels and story collections have been published by HarperCollins, Random House, St. Martin’s Press, Algonquin, Counterpoint, University of Georgia Press and dozens more.

 Current and past distinguished visiting writers include